 - you have no side-effects from medicines that might affect your ability to drive safely

-If you drive a bus, coach or lorry, you won’t be allowed to drive for three years after your treatment starts.
-After this time, you may be allowed to drive if your condition is stable and you’re not taking any medicines for schizophrenia.
+If you drive a bus, coach or lorry, you won’t be allowed to drive for at least 12 months after your treatment starts.
+After this time, you may be allowed to drive if the conditions mentioned above apply to you.

 Mental Health Foundation The Mental Health Foundation is a charity that carries out research and offers information about many areas of mental health.
 As well as general information about schizophrenia, this article touches on the campaigning work the organisation is doing.
 There are links to their manifesto to help make mental health research a priority and also to information about self-management programmes.
 Mind The charity Mind has information to support people with a mental health condition and those who care for them.
 Their comprehensive content on schizophrenia includes plenty about the wider support services and programmes on offer to people with the condition.
 Rethink This charity has support groups, runs campaigns and can direct you to local mental health services, as well as providing information.
 You can download their factsheet that has details of the different types of schizophrenia and dispels some of the myths around the condition.